kajott/PixelView/README.md

 | **Page Up** / **Page Down** | Load the previous or next image file from the same directory as the currently shown image.
 (The sort order is case-insensitive lexicographic without any fancy support for diacritics or numerical sorting.)
 | **Ctrl** + **Home** / **Ctrl** + **End** | Load the first or last image file from the same directory as the currently shown image.

+Fullscreen mode is automatically enabled on startup if PixelView started with a name of an image file as a command line parameter, e.g. by dragging an image file onto `pixelview.exe` in a file manager.
+The command line option `-f` can be used to force starting in fullscreen mode, and `-w WIDTHxHEIGHT` (e.g. `-w 1920x1080`) can be used to force windowed mode with a specific size.

 ## Caveats / Known Issues